omssma/oop-team-profile-generator/README.md

   An HTML file will then be generated based on user input and should appear in the 'output' folder.
 Open the HTML file in a browswer to view your teams generated roster.

   ### Credits
-  Studied GitHub forums, Firefox Developer Tools, and freecodecamp.
+  Studied GitHub forums, Firefox Developer Tools, Stackoverflow and freecodecamp.

   ### License:
   This project is licensed under the MIT license.